VvanshikaChauhan/Multimodel-PDF-Search-Engine/README.md

 * Support for multiple embedding models
 * Hybrid keyword and vector search

-License:This project is licensed under the MIT License.
+License: This project is licensed under the MIT License.

-Contributions:Feel free to fork the repository, open an issue, or submit a pull request with improvements or additional features.
+Contributions: Feel free to fork the repository, open an issue, or submit a pull request with improvements or additional features.